Graphene-driven correlated electronic states in one dimensional defects within WS$_2$

-The hallmarks of a TLL are the independent dispersion of charge and spin, fractional charge transport, and power law suppression of the density of states (DOS) near the Fermi energy (E$_F$).\cite{HASHISAKA201832,PhysRevX.9.011055,10.1021/acsnano.0c05397,Zhu2022} The formation of a TLL was first observed in 1D carbon nanotubes,\cite{Bockrath1999,Ishii2003} where the conductance of bundled single-walled carbon nanotubes showed power law scaling with respect to bias voltage and temperature.
-This has since been extended to a number of 1D systems such as semiconductor single-channel wires, nanowires, organic conductors, and fractional quantum Hall edge channels.\cite{HASHISAKA201832,10.1126/science.1171769,Kim2006,Bockrath1999,PhysRevLett.113.066105,Ma2017,10.1021/acsnano.5b00410,PhysRevB.100.235403,10.1021/acsnano.7b02172,10.1021/acsnano.0c05397,Du2022} Recently, this phenomenon has also been shown to exist within 1D defects in two-dimensional (2D) TMDs at a plane of lattice points where the crystal structures on either side of the interface are mirrored, which defines a mirror twin boundary (MTB) within monolayer TMDs.\cite{PhysRevX.9.011055,10.1021/acsnano.0c05397,Zhu2022} MTBs have been predicted to exhibit metallic properties and to form out of sub-stoichiometric metal (M = Mo, W) or from depleted chalcogen (X = S, Se, Te) in MX$_2$ materials.\cite{10.1021/acs.nanolett.5b02834,Batzill_2018,10.1021/acsnano.5b00410,Barja2016} TLL formation at MTB defects within TMDs adds to the the fascinating and vast array of material properties that 2D monolayer TMDs hold such as single photon emission, tunable band gaps, and strong spin-orbit coupling, to name a few.\cite{Lin_2016,10.1146/annurev-physchem-050317-021353,Shimazaki2020,Wang2020,Manzeli2017-nr,Li2018-wt,Ugeda2018,Schuler2020-fh,PhysRevLett.123.076801,Mitterreiter2020-wt,Mitterreiter2021-ih} Zhu et al. have applied scanning tunneling microscopy and scanning tunneling spectroscopy (STM/STS) to directly map out the local density of states (LDOS) associated with TLLs,\cite{Zhu2022} where measurements show a gap opening near E$_F$, a length dependence on the highest occupied and lowest unoccupied state band gap, and spin-charge dispersion observable in Fourier transform (FT) STS maps.\cite{PhysRevX.9.011055,10.1021/acsnano.0c05397}
+The hallmarks of a TLL are the independent dispersion of charge and spin, fractional charge transport, and power law suppression of the density of states (DOS) near the Fermi energy (E$_F$)\cite{HASHISAKA201832,PhysRevX.9.011055,10.1021/acsnano.0c05397,Zhu2022}.
+The formation of a TLL was first observed in 1D carbon nanotubes\cite{Bockrath1999,Ishii2003}, where the conductance of bundled single-walled carbon nanotubes showed power law scaling with respect to bias voltage and temperature.
+This has since been extended to a number of 1D systems such as semiconductor single-channel wires, nanowires, organic conductors, and fractional quantum Hall edge channels\cite{HASHISAKA201832,10.1126/science.1171769,Kim2006,Bockrath1999,PhysRevLett.113.066105,Ma2017,10.1021/acsnano.5b00410,PhysRevB.100.235403,10.1021/acsnano.7b02172,10.1021/acsnano.0c05397,Du2022}.
+Recently, this phenomenon has also been shown to exist within 1D defects in two-dimensional (2D) TMDs at a plane of lattice points where the crystal structures on either side of the interface are mirrored, which defines a mirror twin boundary (MTB) within monolayer (ML) TMDs\cite{PhysRevX.9.011055,10.1021/acsnano.0c05397,Zhu2022,Wang2022,10.1021/acs.jpcc.0c01468,10.1021/acs.jpcc.7b08398,10.1021/acsnano.5b00554}.
+MTB formations have been predicted to exhibit metallic properties and to form out of sub-stoichiometric metal (M = Mo, W) or from depleted chalcogen (X = S, Se, Te) in MX$_2$ materials\cite{10.1021/acs.nanolett.5b02834,Batzill_2018,10.1021/acsnano.5b00410,Barja2016,10.1002/aelm.201600468}.
+1D chalcogen vacancy lines and Mo chains have also been shown to exhibit metallic character, where these defects have, in addition, been shown to form into or border other types of 1D defects through mass transport under thermal annealing conditions\cite{Wang2022,10.1021/acsnano.5b00554,10.1021/acsnano.8b01610,HAN2015470,Fang2019,10.1021/acs.jpcc.7b08398}.
+Each of these defects exhibit metallic behavior, and we now refer to these defects as 1D metals (1DMs), in an otherwise semiconducting TMD material.
+TLL formation in a 1DM within TMDs adds to the fascinating and vast array of material properties that 2D ML TMDs hold such as single photon emission, tunable band gaps, and strong spin-orbit coupling, to name a few\cite{Lin_2016,10.1146/annurev-physchem-050317-021353,Shimazaki2020,Wang2020,Manzeli2017-nr,Li2018-wt,Ugeda2018,Schuler2020-fh,PhysRevLett.123.076801,Mitterreiter2020-wt,Mitterreiter2021-ih}.
+Zhu et al. have applied scanning tunneling microscopy and scanning tunneling spectroscopy (STM/STS) to directly map out the local density of states (LDOS) associated with TLLs\cite{Zhu2022}, where measurements show a gap opening near E$_F$, a length dependence on the highest occupied and lowest unoccupied state (HOS/LUS) band gap, and spin-charge dispersion observable in Fourier transform (FT) STS maps\cite{PhysRevX.9.011055,10.1021/acsnano.0c05397}.